-Temple University offers tuition remission benefits for certain regular full-time employees, including faculty, their spouses and eligible dependents subject to the course taken and being in academic good standing and in compliance with all academic standards and policies.
+Temple University offers tuition remission benefits for certain regular full-time employees, including faculty, their spouses, certified domestic partners, and eligible dependents subject to the course taken and being in academic good standing and in compliance with all academic standards and policies.

 The following persons are eligible to participate in Temple University’s tuition remission program for courses taken at Temple University: